Licensing and regulations for events and fundraising activities

 You will need to:

 - Apply at least 28 days in advance.
-Bear in mind that some areas (such as the town centre) and times (such as near Christmas) are very popular.
-You can ask the Health and Safety team whether a particular time and place is available before submitting your application.
+Bear in mind that some areas (such as the town centre) and times (such as near Christmas) are very popular, and you can apply well in advance.

 - Have a responsible person as the applicant for the licence.